 When you see how successful a supermarket chain can be, a group of clothes shops or a string of busy restaurants, we tend to forget how it all came about.
 Someone, somewhere came up with the idea to start up a business, in many cases from scratch, and take on what amounts to, a ‘risky gamble,’ never knowing what the outcome would be.
-It involves taking a big step and being prepared to put your life and soul into the project ahead of everything else and that will sometimes include the family, where home life is put on the back burner, so to speak.
+Becoming an entrepreneur, like Andrew Defrancesco, involves taking a big step and being prepared to put your life and soul into the project ahead of everything else and that will sometimes include the family, where home life is put on the back burner, so to speak.
 What makes it even more difficult to decide whether to take the project on or not, is when you’re already in employment earning a reasonable salary although not huge of say, thirty thousand pounds…

 “You can be sure of many sleepless nights during the start-up.
 I went from a decent salary to zero practically overnight!”
 Tony Hernandez of ‘My Wines’ recalls, “It’s a tough time, even well into the period when the business is up and running, hardly seeing your wife and kids and arriving home late at night.
 I was taking a big risk and took a lot of talking to convince the family of the move.
 Night times were the worst when you can’t stop thinking about what you’ve got yourself into: not sleeping, watching my wife and kids whilst they slept and hoping everything would work out.
 What could make it worse – although not for me – is wondering whether you’ve done the right thing when there’s no turning back!”